-If you are concerned, there are a few things you can do to make your kids’ Pinterest browsing experience safer.
+If you are concerned, you can do a few things to make your kids’ Pinterest browsing experience safer.

 Your Pinterest account, by default, is set to appear publicly.
 This means that anyone can see your account, even if they aren’t on Pinterest.
 This is the case when using a search engine like Google or Bing.
 Your profile and your boards can appear in search results.

 2. Hide Pins From Other People Using Secret Boards